gdg-tuwien/gdg-tuwien.github.io/index.md

   - Recognition through official GDG Co-Organizer Status.
   - Invitation to exclusive Google events and channels with Googlers or Google Developer Experts.
   - A direct point of contact to a regional lead or community manager providing support.
-  - Access to the "Community Leads" resource hub with technical content and guided training.
+  - Access to the "Google Community Leads" resource hub with technical content and guided training.

 <br>